 - Must be enrolled as a student at Missouri Western

 - Must be in good academic standing at Missouri Western

 The following questions are designed to aid you in such a self-assessment.
 Your answers will help you determine if you are up to the challenges of studying abroad.
-They can also help the Study Abroad and Exchange Programs staff find a program that best suits you.
+They can also help the Study Away staff find a program that best suits you.

 - Why do you want to study abroad?

 - Have you ever traveled outside of the United States?